1 firefighter dead after Philadelphia building collapse

-PHILADELPHIA (AP) — One firefighter has died after being trapped in a building that caught fire in Philadelphia and then collapsed early Saturday, fire officials said.
+PHILADELPHIA (AP) — One firefighter was killed after being trapped in a building that caught fire in Philadelphia and then collapsed early Saturday, fire officials said.

-The fallen firefighter was not immediately identified, but Deputy Fire Commissioner Craig Murphy said he was a 27-year department veteran.
+The City of Philadelphia announced Saturday that Lieutenant Sean Williamson, 51, was killed in the line of duty while fighting the fire.
+Fire officials said he was a 27-year department veteran.

 The building had caught fire just before 2 a.m.
 Saturday, Murphy said.
 The fire had been put out, but then the building collapsed at 3:24 a.m.